 It follows from the results in \cite[\textsection 4]{doyle:2018quad} that if $K$ is {\it any} quadratic field, $c \in K$, and $G(f_c,K)$ is strongly admissible with no cycles of length greater than $3$, then the cycle structure of $G(f_c,K)$ must be one of the following:

 It therefore remains to show that for both fields $K$ under consideration, if $c \in K$ admits a $K$-rational point of period 3, then it has no $K$-rational points of period 1 or 2.
-Indeed, yet another Magma computation shows that for both fields $K$, $\rk J_1(1,3)(K) = \rk J_1(2,3)(K) = 0$, so the result follows from Proposition~\ref{prop:gen2}. \end{proof}
+Indeed, \cite[{\tt main.txt}]{doyle:cyclotomic} shows that for both fields $K$, $\rk J_1(1,3)(K) = \rk J_1(2,3)(K) = 0$, so the result follows from Proposition~\ref{prop:gen2}. \end{proof}

 We now briefly sketch an outline of the proof of Theorem~\ref{thm:main}, which we have separated into Propositions~\ref{prop:main_i} and \ref{prop:main_omega} for $\bbQ(i)$ and $\bbQ(\omega)$, respectively.
 For each cyclotomic quadratic field $K$, certain small strongly admissible graphs $G$ do occur as $G(f_c,K)$ for some $c \in K$; the known such graphs appear in Appendix~\ref{app:all_data} and are indicated for convenience in Figure~\ref{fig:directed_system}.
 For reference, Figure~\ref{fig:directed_system} actually includes \textit{all} strongly admissible graphs with at most ten vertices and having cycle structures allowed by Lemma~\ref{lem:structures}.